Auto-generated Collections

 },

-// Publish the payload to the topic using your Pub/Sub implementation
+// Publish `payload` to `channel` using your Pub/Sub implementation.

 },